 Establish a check-in system.
 A word, phrase, a thumbs up, a cell phone emoji, a handshake that is affirmation they are OK.
 Something you can send them from across a crowded room or send via text, encouraging them to offer it back if they are OK.
 It will be your sacred language.
 (My husband has a special handshake with each of our girls.)

 Thank your children for sharing their thoughts and feelings.
 Thank them for trusting you.
-Encourage them they can always share with you, no matter what.
+Encourage them that they can always share with you, no matter what.

 These are just a few tips to talking with your child during difficult times.
 Remember, each child is different.
 What works with one child may not work with the other.
-The most important thing is to offer a non-judgmental place full of active listening and encouragement, a place that will be revisited over and over again throughout the difficulties of life.
+The most important thing is to offer a nonjudgmental place full of active listening and encouragement, a place that will be revisited over and over again throughout the difficulties of life.

 Sarah Boberg serves as assistant professor of Christian education and director of the Empowering Families Grant at Campbell University Divinity School in Buies Creek, N.C.
 She earned a bachelor’s degree in religion and a master of divinity degree from Campbell, she earned a Ph.D. in educational studies at the University of North Carolina at Greensboro.
 Her dissertation research focused on the call experiences of Baptist women in ministry.